ryx/datalayer.js/README.md

-# datalayer.js

-An open-source datalayer, tagmanager, and *"frontend middleware"*, proxying data between the client and any third parties.
-Based on a [customizable data model with a virtual type system](#models), trying to standardize common 3rd party integration into today's websites.

            __      __        __                          _
       ____/ /___ _/ /_____ _/ /___ ___  _____  _____    (_)____
      / __  / __ `/ __/ __ `/ / __ `/ / / / _ \/ ___/   / / ___/